-Process Safety Management and Prevention of Major Chemical Accidents.(OSHA-2013-0020) (RIN 1218-AC82; 29 CFR 1910) On 9 December 2013 (78 FR 73756) OSHA issued a request for information which requests comment on the potential revisions to the Process Safety Management (PSM) standard, its Explosives and Blasting Agents standard, potential updates to its Flammable Liquids standard, Spray Finishing standard, and potential changes to the PSM enforcement policies.
+Process Safety Management and Prevention of Major Chemical Accidents.
+(OSHA-2013-0020) (RIN 1218-AC82; 29 CFR 1910) On 9 December 2013 (78 FR 73756) OSHA issued a request for information which requests comment on the potential revisions to the Process Safety Management (PSM) standard, its Explosives and Blasting Agents standard, potential updates to its Flammable Liquids standard, Spray Finishing standard, and potential changes to the PSM enforcement policies.
 The preamble to the PSM final rule explained that OSHA excluded these operations because it had begun a separate rulemaking for oil and gas well drilling and servicing operations (48 FR 57202).
 However, the Agency subsequently removed the oil and gas well drilling and servicing operations (Oil and Gas Drilling and Servicing Vertical Standard) rulemaking from its regulatory agenda and OSHA never promulgated a final rule for these operations.
-In light of this history, OSHA requested public comment on whether to retain or remove the exemption as stated in § 1910.119(a)(2)(ii).
+In light of this history, OSHA requested public comment on whether to retain or remove the exemption as stated in § 1910.119(a) (2) (ii).
+The comment period ended on March 7, 2014 (79 FR 13006).
+OSHA is also proposing to require additional Management System Elements such as adopting management-system elements from safety standards that other federal agencies promulgated since 1992.
+Should this change and additional proposals they plan to make to the PSM rule, all US onshore contractors and those contractors in State and Inland waters may be required to have a Management System to address the elements of PSM.

 On 7 March 2014 (79 FR 13006) OSHA issued an extension to the comment period.
 Revised Comment due date: 31 March 2014.
-The most recent unified agenda indicates OSHA to analyze comments through July 2014.
+The most recent unified agenda indicates the initiation of SBREFA for June 2015.